Milo123459/Spencer/CONTRIBUTING.md

 Editing someting?
 That's nice, find the file and uh... write the code!

 Commiting!

 Easy as hell, just do this:

-`yarn git "commit-message-following-our-standards!"` - works with all branches.
+`yarn git "commit-message-following-our-standards!"` - note, the branch has to exist first.

 # 👍 PR standards